mitodl/hugo-course-publisher/site/content/courses/res-6-012-introduction-to-probability-spring-2018/_index.md

 course_image_caption_text: >-
   <p>The role of probability theory is to provide a framework for analyzing
   phenomena with uncertain outcomes.
 (Image by John Tsitsiklis.)</p>
-course_description: >-
-  <p>The tools of probability theory, and of the related field of statistical
-  inference, are the keys for being able to analyze and make sense of data.
-  These tools underlie important advances in many fields, from the basic sciences to engineering and management.</p> <p>This resource is a companion site to <a href="./resolveuid/bb36e37dde28d3a69c2e7565384a0c62">6.041SC Probabilistic Systems Analysis and Applied Probability</a>.
-It covers the same content, using videos developed for an <a href="https://www.edx.org/">edX version</a> of the course.</p>
 course_info:
   instructors:
     - Prof. Patrick Jaillet